joetitra/field-workshops-packer/docs/slides/aws/packer-oss/index.md

 It ships as a single binary which is written in Go.
 Packer is cross platform and can run on Linux, Windows, or MacOS.

-Installing terraform is easy.
+Installing packer is easy.
 You simply download a zip file, unzip it, and run it.

 ---
 name: packer-command-line